rolandshoemaker/solvere/docs/relevant-rfcs.md

 # Relevant DNS RFCs

 A slew of RFCs dictate various aspects of the behavior of a recursive DNS resolver.
-This list should contain _most of them_, but I'm not making any promises.
+This list should contain _most of them_, but this should not be considered a definitive list.

 ## Basics